 Few players confound the mind the way Brandon Sutter does.
 Year after year, Sutter appears to be making an impact at both ends of the ice, and year after year, his underlying metrics paint an entirely different picture.
 Since his first full season in 2009-2010, Sutter’s posted respectable raw counting totals, with paltry rate stats and shot metrics.

-2016 has been no different for Sutter, who's currently on pace to best his career-high of 40 points in a season.
-Sutter's performance comes with a pair of caveats, though.
+2016 has been no different for Sutter, who’s currently on pace to best his career best of 40 in a season.
+Sutter’s performance comes with a pair of caveats, though.
 First, a large chunk of that offence is coming by way of secondary assists, which players have limited control over and are highly volatile.
-Second, Sutter's breakout offensive performance is having a significant negative impact on his line's solvency at even-strength.
+Second, Sutter’s breakout offensive performance is having a significant negative impact on his line’s solvency at even-strength.

 For the better part of a year now, I’ve been willing to give this experiment a shot.
 But it’s time to face facts: this just isn’t working.